 The Company holds regular quarterly board meetings and other meetings as required, at which the opinion of the independent directors is sought and duly acted upon for all material matters related to the Company.
 In-camera sessions are held at every scheduled board and committee meeting and separate in-camera meetings of independent directors may also be scheduled if the need arises to facilitate communication amongst the directors without the presence of management, non-independent directors and any directors with a conflict related to the topic of discussion.
 When the Board or a committee meets in-camera, any management representatives, non-independent directors, including the CEO, and any persons that have an interest with respect to the matter being discussed are asked to step out of the meeting.
-In the event that any of the non-independent persons are specifically requested to stay, the non-independent directors resume a full in-camera session prior to the completion of the functioning of the Board with a level of independence from the Company's management and non-independent directors.
+In the event that any of the non-independent persons are specifically requested to stay, the non-independent directors resume a full in-camera session prior to the completion of the meeting.
+The Board therefore believes that adequate structures and processes are in place to facilitate the functioning of the Board with a level of independence from the Company's management and non-independent directors.
 The in-camera sessions mandated at the end of every board and committee meeting ensures that open and candid discussion amongst independent directors is not inhibited by the presence of a non-independent director.
 If the Board believes it is necessary to exclude any non-independent directors from a regularly scheduled meeting, those non-independent directors are asked not to attend.